 Tour Bus Accidents and Liability

-Chartering a tour bus is an efficient and relatively safe way to transport a large group of people to tourist destinations.
-But bus accidents do happen, occasionally leading to lawsuits and insurance claims.
-Various parties can become potential defendants in a lawsuit for bus accident injuries, depending on contractual relationships and terms.
+Chartering a tour bus is an efficient and relatively safe way to transport a large group of people.
+But bus accidents happen, occasionally leading to lawsuits and insurance claims.
+Various parties can become potential defendants in a lawsuit for bus accident injuries.
+Their liability will depend on contractual disclaimers, relationships, and terms.

 The Bus as Common Carrier